February 9, 2026 | 11 min read

 What gets evaluated:

-- How late those payments were (30 days late vs. 60 days late vs. 90+ days late — each progressively worse)
+- How many accounts have late payments and how late those payments were (30 days vs. 60 days vs. 90+ days — each progressively worse)

 - How recently late payments occurred (recent late payments hurt more than old ones)